-Before continuing the sales process, you’ll want to confirm that you’re working with the right people.
+Before continuing the sales process, you’ll want to confirm that you’re working with the right people for your CSP services.
 It is critical for communication service providers to distinguish between the decision makers and influencers contributing to the buying decision.
 A decision maker is the person that can sign the paperwork for the business, while an influencer can persuade the decision.

 Questions to ask to confirm these roles:

 Construct an onboarding plan as a reverse timeline based on when the prospect would like to go-live with your services.
 From there, back up the time to implement and train a new customer; this will be the close date for the sales deal.
 Once you have that date, outline the sales cycle steps to the beginning of the sale and present this to your prospect.
 This will help create a sense of urgency.

 An example of a question to ask here would be: